Meet Our Instructors

 Practice, practice, practice.

-Owen’s tip for new drivers:
+Greg’s tip for new drivers:

-John’s tip for new drivers:
+Brian’s tip for new drivers:

+Carol is a retired Wichita Spanish teacher.
 Carol is a mother of 8 sons and likes to spend her time playing pickleball.

 Ask Carol about the time she went skydiving!